 For example, a CNN and an RNN could be used together in a video captioning application, with the CNN extracting features from video frames and the RNN using those features to write captions.
 Similarly, in weather forecasting, a CNN could identify patterns in maps of meteorological data, which an RNN could then use in conjunction with time series data to make weather predictions.

 Dig deeper into the expanding universe of neural networks

-It's important to appreciate that CNNs and RNNs are just two of the most popular categories of neural network architectures.
-There are dozens of other approaches to organizing the way neurons connect together, and some that were obscure a few years ago are seeing significant growth today.
+CNNs and RNNs are just two of the most popular categories of neural network architectures.
+There are dozens of other approaches, and previously obscure types of models are seeing significant growth today.

-In addition, AI services are finding ways to automatically create new, highly optimized neural networks on the fly using neural architecture search.
+In addition, researchers are finding ways to automatically create new, highly optimized neural networks on the fly using neural architecture search.
 This technique starts with a wide range of potential architecture configurations and network components for a particular problem.
 The search algorithm then iteratively tries out different architectures and analyzes the results, aiming to find the optimal combination.

-To address this issue, researchers have developed techniques for comparing the performance and accuracy of neural network architectures could also play a role in making it easier for researchers to sift through many options for a particular AI task.
-Researchers are starting to find creative ways to apply traditional statistical techniques to compare the relative performance of different neural network architectures.
+To address this issue, researchers have developed techniques for comparing the performance and accuracy of neural network architectures, enabling them to more efficiently sift through the many options available for a given task.
+Creative applications of statistical techniques such as bootstrapping and cluster analysis can help researchers compare the relative performance of different neural network architectures.

 Editor's note: David Petersson originally wrote this article, and Lev Craig updated and expanded it.
 George Lawton also contributed to this story.